Unified Unsupervised and Sparsely-Supervised 3D Object Detection by Semantic Pseudo-Labeling and Prototype Learning: Experiments

-We first conduct ablation studies on the pseudo labels generation strategy using the KITTI dataset.
+We first conduct ablation studies on the pseudo label generation strategy using the KITTI dataset.
 Since pseudo labels are not directly used for supervision in our SPL framework, we evaluate their quality using precision and recall metrics instead of detection performance.
 As shown in \cref{tab:ablation_pseudo_label}, we compare our full pseudo label generation method with LISO\cite{liso} and UNION\cite{union}.
 Our method achieves significantly higher recall while maintaining competitive precision.
 We further ablate key components of our strategy: (a) using only 3D Bbox pseudo labels without 3D point pseudo labels results in high precision but low recall; (b) incorporating 3D point pseudo labels (set to the average size of the respective class) greatly improves recall at the cost of some precision; (c) removing the refinement of object points (addressing misassigned, missing, and overlapping points) degrades both precision and recall; (d) removing the refinement of 3D Bboxes with temporal information also leads to performance drops.
 These results validate the effectiveness of each component in our pseudo label generation strategy.
 The 3D Bbox pseudo labels can provide accurate supervision, while the 3D point pseudo labels enhance coverage and diversity for feature learning.

-\subsubsection{Ablation on Training Strategy:}
+\subsubsection{Ablation on Training Strategy}

 We then perform ablation studies on the training strategy.
-The experiments are conducted on sparsely-supervised setting of KITTI dataset using Voxel-RCNN as the base detector.
+The experiments are conducted under the sparsely-supervised setting on the KITTI dataset using Voxel-RCNN as the base detector.
 As shown in \cref{tab:ablation_prototype_training}, we evaluate the contributions of three key components: (1) the pseudo heatmap $H_{p}$ guides the model to focus on reliable pseudo-labeled regions, significantly improving performance over using only GT supervision; (2) the prototype similarity score map $H_{s}$ helps mine additional informative features, further boosting detection accuracy; (3) the contrastive loss encourages discriminative feature learning, leading to substantial gains when combined with $H_{s}$.
 The full combination of all three components yields the best results across all classes.

 We also ablate the multi-stage training pipeline in \cref{tab:ablation_multi_stage}.
 Training with only Stage 3 (full prototype-based learning) results in suboptimal performance due to unstable prototype learning.
 Adding Stage 2 (prototype-based learning with GT only) improves stability and performance.
 Including Stage 1 (memory-based learning with GT only) further enhances prototype initialization and feature representation, leading to the best overall results.
 These findings validate the effectiveness of our multi-stage training approach in stabilizing and enhancing prototype-based learning.